LLM-based Realistic Safety-Critical Driving Video Generation: CONCLUSION AND FUTURE WORK

 \section{CONCLUSION AND FUTURE WORK}

 In this paper, we presented a novel framework that combines LLM-based scenario generation with photorealistic video synthesis to create diverse and challenging test cases for autonomous vehicles.
-Our approach leverages the code generation capabilities of LLMs to produce complex traffic scenarios in CARLA, followed by Cosmos-Transfer1 video enhancement to bridge the simulation-to-reality gap.
-The experimental results demonstrate the effectiveness of this pipeline in generating safety-critical scenarios with high visual fidelity.
+Leveraging the code generation capabilities of LLMs, our approach enables the automatic creation of complex and safety-critical traffic scenarios in CARLA, followed by realistic video enhancement with Cosmos-Transfer1 to bridge the simulation-to-reality gap.

+Experimental results demonstrate that our pipeline achieves a favorable balance between visual realism, perceptual quality, and physically consistent motion across diverse driving environments.
+While reference-based metrics indicate moderate temporal consistency and fair structural preservation (FVD and SSIM), the generated videos maintain good perceptual similarity (LPIPS) and acceptable signal fidelity (PSNR).
+Beyond perceptual quality, optical-flow--based motion analysis shows that our method produces substantially smoother and more physically plausible dynamics than DriveDreamer-2 and CogVideo, with significantly reduced velocity variation, acceleration, and jerk.
+In addition, appearance-level evaluations reveal improved color richness and enhanced temporal visual stability, reflected by higher colorfulness and lower frame-level and illumination fluctuations.
+Performance varies across town environments, with more complex scenes exhibiting larger variability, highlighting the impact of environmental complexity on both visual quality and motion realism.